 However, there is a problem.
 Roughly a week ago, a paper was released pointing out inconsistencies (or rather extreme similarity) of the data in a number of Barbalho’s papers, raising the question of their validity.
 Their study on training volume in men was already retracted and it’s entirely possible that more of their studies will be as well.
 For that reason, a comparison of the Barbalho et al. paper to Bret’s thesis is no longer appropriate.

 However, however, the fact that Barbalho’s work is no in question doesn’t change a rather simple fact: Bret’s thesis is, at it’s core, a pathetic piece of work. … Keep Reading

-This post previously contained an analysis of a paper by Barbalho et al. examining varying training volumes in women.
+This post previously contained an analysis of a paper by Barbalho et al. comparing the hip thrust to the squat.
 I have taken that analysis down for the time being.